linoxoidunix/cryptobot/README.md

 thanks to https://martin.ankerl.com/2022/08/27/hashmap-bench-01/

 # TODO
-1. make order manager move_order function
-2. for order manager need consider riskmanager
+1. for order manager need consider riskmanager

 # Definitions
 1. Service - entity that runs in a separate thread